huntdatacenter/docs/docs/about/activities.md

 The Norwegian writer Henrik Ibsen is often paraphrased with the quote "[A picture is worth a thousands words](https://en.wikipedia.org/wiki/A_picture_is_worth_a_thousand_words)" (Brand, 1865).
 We have the most admiration for those that master this clarity, from [Darwin](https://www.google.com/search?q=darwin+tree+sketch&tbm=isch&sclient=img) to [Disney](https://www.google.com/search?q=disneyland+early+sketch&tbm=isch&sclient=img).

-We invest time thinking about and simplifying ideas and dreams into sketches that we use for communication, reflection and dialogue.
+We invest time imagining and simplifying ideas and dreams into sketches that we use for communication, reflection and dialogue.

-For example, we use conceptual sketches such as "[to the moon and back](https://assets.hdc.ntnu.no/assets/concepts/hunt-cloud-sketch-5757-to-the-moon-and-back-science.png)" to guide discussions on various aspects of supportive systems that is needed for successful data journeys, and ["complex data journeys"](https://assets.hdc.ntnu.no/assets/concepts/hunt-cloud-sketch-5767-complex-data-journeys.png) to guide discussions on scientific communities as value networks rather than value chains.
+To illustrate, we use conceptual sketches such as "[to the moon and back](https://assets.hdc.ntnu.no/assets/concepts/hunt-cloud-sketch-5757-to-the-moon-and-back-science.png)" to guide discussions on various back stage activities that needs to be in place for successful data journeys, and ["complex data journeys"](https://assets.hdc.ntnu.no/assets/concepts/hunt-cloud-sketch-5767-complex-data-journeys.png) to visualize our view of scientific communities as "[value networks](https://www.google.com/search?q=value+network)" rather than traditional value chains.

 ### Ethics